Akshathakrbhat/Manipal-UAV-Person-Dataset/README.md

 * To access the dataset, please fill the [MS Form](https://forms.office.com/r/qHy7yMbZwK) and send a mail to akshatha.kr@manipal.edu.
 The link to the dataset will be shared to your email address.

+* Also note that there are some formalities and permissions pending from our university related to data sharing, which may take upto 6 months.
+Any inconvenience caused is regretted.

 * If you use this dataset in your work, please cite us using the following information.

 ``` citation